esmini/esmini/README.md

 Repository: <https://github.com/esmini/esmini>

 Pre-built demo packages are available [here](https://github.com/esmini/esmini/releases/latest).
 Unzip, navigate to "esmini\run\EgoSimulator" and run any of the example scripts.
+See more info below under "Binaries and demos".

 The code is a result from the Swedish collaborative research project [Simulation Scenarios](https://sites.google.com/view/simulationscenarios).